Kludd63/Square-Sum-Elements-/README.md

       small.py, glues.py, and baseCases.py are copies from Roberts original code, formated to work with our Python code

 'A New Result on Parkers Square Sum Conjecture' is a PDF of the write up of a previous group of students research on this topic

+'The Square-Sum Problem Forum' is a PDF of the original forum thread where Robert Gerbicz and others posted their work.
+Since we started working on this project the forum thread has been altered so you can only access it on the original website if you have an account.
+Thus, we have included a PDF here if one wants to read the forum without making an account.